-Identified threat Not applicable Threat evaluation Compilation of such financial information is within the scope of tax return preparation services under paragraph 290.179 of the Code.
-Tax return preparation services are generally based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice.
-The tax return information are subject to the review or approval process the tax authority deems appropriate.
-Safeguard application Such service does not generally create a threat to independence if management takes responsibility for the returns including any significant judgments made.
+Identified threat Not applicable Threat evaluation Compilation of such financial information is within the scope of tax return preparation services under paragraph 604.4 A2 in Chapter A of the revised Code.
+Tax return preparation services are usually based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice.
+Further, the tax returns are subject to whatever review or approval process the tax authority considers appropriate.
+Safeguard application Such service does not usually create a threat.